cube-js/cube/packages/cubejs-backend-native/README.md

 [Learn more](https://github.com/cube-js/cube.js#getting-started)

-There are two different types of builds: with python and fallback.
+There are two different types of builds: with Python, and a fallback.
 If Cube cannot detect a `libpython` library or your system is not supported, it will use a fallback build.

 ### With python